Cerebellum-Network/docs.cere.network/ddc/protocols/cdn-api.md

 The CDN API has two parts:

-* The web gateway uses simple HTTP.
+* The web gateway uses plain HTTP.

   **See the specification of [🔗 DDC URLs](ddc-url.md).**